Photo by davide ragusa on Unsplash

 16:00 7.1 A Test Structure for Analyzing Self-Heating Induced Distortion in On-Chip Current Sensing Resistors

-Delft University of Technology, Delft
+Delft University of Technology, Delft, The Netherlands

 ABSTRACT: This paper presents a test structure for a 27mΩ diffusion current sensing resistor to analyze distortion caused by self-heating.
 A parallel Kelvin connection minimizes parasitic effects from metals and vias.
 Additionally, a diode array is used to characterize self-heating, providing insights into distortion mechanisms.